yuliiaaaaa/LAB5/tests/test-strategy.md

 -Development (dev)<br>
 -Production (prod)<br>

-# 4.Testing Tools and Artifacts
+# 4. Testing Tools and Artifacts

 - Testing artifacts for the Project:
 All artifacts should be published on the Github project board